20 December 2016

 She conveys this sense of alienation too with packshot-like photographs of the pieces (or proves) of nature that she found while wandering around – fish, snake and other bone prints.
-“Nature around this bare land usually is a ‘broken’ one – a dead animal, a desert landscape, etc. These pictures help me convey the message that we as a mankind have arrived at a very low point in our relationship to nature”, she continues.
+“Nature around this bare land usually is a ‘broken’ one – a dead animal, a desert landscape, etc. These pictures help me convey the message that we as mankind have arrived at a very low point in our relationship to nature”, she continues.

 © Elisabetta Zavoli, from the series The Tree of Life.
 Pak Supiro, 32 years old, plants young mangroves in his fishery pond.
 He is one of the youngest fishermen in Sawaha Luhur who joined the project of restoring the mangroves ecosystem.

 Since 2012, when she started the project, reality has changed though.
-While fishermen then were just starting to replant mangroves – and this, mainly because they were receiving money from a local NGO in exchange, they have now developed a sense of respect and awareness and pass on their knowledge to the younger generation.
+While fishermen then were just starting to replant mangroves – and this, mainly because they were receiving money from a local NGO in exchange - they have now developed a sense of respect and awareness, and pass on their knowledge to the younger generation.

 A picture of a tree (above), only one, at night, features a surrealistic reddish sky in the middle of which shines an unidentified laser like line.
 “When I saw the pic, I thought, “God sent us aliens to help us solve the problem”, she jokes.
-More than humor though, her photos are imbued with poetry.
+More than humour though, her photos are imbued with poetry.
 “The tree of life is dying under a Blood Moon: the network that inextricably links the life of every being on Earth has been torn apart.
 We all have lost”, she writes about this photograph.